liyunfan1223/mod-playerbots/README.md

 If encounter errors and crashes, please post as Github issues so that we can resolve them and improve this project together!

 An addon maintained by @whipowill is available to help control the bots.
 It is can be downloaded here: https://github.com/whipowill/wow-addon-playerbots

+Many, many thanks to celguar who is maintain mangosbot branch that this code is port from: https://github.com/celguar/mangosbot-bots